Balhau/omxpiclient/README.md

 # Future developments

 The next milestone is all about live tv.
 Know the time is about find and reverse RTMP endpoints and store it on the server.
 When a significantly number of endpoints is stored and working we will proced to the development of front end views and python controllers to able the Pi to play those live stream videos.
 Yes we could develop this in parallel, however I think it's preferable going by baby steps.

 Don't worry, be happy

+# To run

+To run this app you just need to type

+    python main.py